UMR student about to make a shot with a basketball in hand.

 • Stitch Removal

-Initial and Brief counseling and Evaluation for Referral: General health, nutrition, smoking, anxiety, birth control counseling, depression counseling.
+Initial and Brief counseling and Evaluation for Referral: General health, nutrition, smoking, anxiety, birth control counseling and depression counseling.

 Psychological Services: Appointments are available to meet with a licensed psychologist and consult with a psychiatrist, as needed.